dscroft/wm9QF_programming_for_artificial_intelligence_labs/sql_basics/sql_basics.md

 narrator: US English Male
 mode: Textbook
 title: SQL Basics

 comment:  Structured Query Language, or SQL, is a relational database solution that has been around for decades.
 Learn how to do basic SQL queries on single tables, by using code, hands-on.

-long_description: Do you want to learn basic Structured Query Language (SQL) either to understand concepts or prepare for access to a relational database?
-This module will give you hands on experience with simple queries using keywords including SELECT, WHERE, FROM, DISTINCT, and AS.
+long_description: Structured Query Language (SQL) is the defacto standard for working with relational databases.
+This session will give you hands on experience with simple queries using keywords including SELECT, WHERE, FROM, DISTINCT, and AS.
 We'll also briefly cover working with empty (NULL) values using IS NULL and IS NOT NULL.
-This module is appropriate for people who have little or no experience in SQL and are ready to practice with real queries.

 estimated_time_in_minutes: 60

 @pre_reqs